Suggested reading list for families

 An information booklet offering practical advice for families where someone has died by suicide.
 It aims to give parents and professionals the confidence to involve children in discussions about the nature of death by suicide.
 It also includes activities for children to do with the family to stat making sense of what has happened.

-For families when someone has died in a road crash
+When someone has died in a road crash

-Someone has died in a road crash
+Someone has Died in a Road Crash

 By Mary Wiliams OBE and Caroline Chisholm